POSTS TAGGED: Google Nexus One

 Light Flow lets you monitor a number of events and has 2 modes.

 Priority mode lets you choose which notification type is most important to you and the trackball will flash in that colour.
 Succession mode is where the trackball will change colour and cycle through the colours of the notification types.

 The modes can be set accordingly for when the phone is on charge or on battery, and the frequency of the colour cycle can also be configured.

-Posted February 25, 2011 By: egzthunder1
+Posted February 25, 2011 at 09:00 am by egzthunder1

 One of the thing that plagued Nexus One owners wanting to use CM7 was the fact that they could not use Internet calling via Wifi.
 Due to the fact that his girlfriend wanted to have this feature running in her Nexus One, XDA member unforgiven512 took matter into his own hands and started working on a patch to enable Wifi calling on T-Mobile, just like the G2 has.
 Cyanogen added as well all the necessary code fixes to get this patch to work in all nighties version 21 and above.
 Please bear in mind that this fix is only for those of you on T-Mobile USA and will not work with any other carrier.

 If you have a Nexus One, why don’t you give it a shot and see if it works well?
 According to the dev, all bugs should be gone, but feedback . . .
 READ ON »